Manny Pacquiao’s Next Fight: Could Face Undefeated Up-And-Comer From Down Under

-Manny Pacquiao was scheduled to fight his next bout against British veteran Amir Khan, but financial arrangements for that fight have fallen through.
-Pacquiao may now travel to Australia in June, according to promoter Bob Arum, where the Filipino legend would face undefeated welterweight prospect Jeff Horn in what is already being called the biggest boxing event in Australian history.
+Manny Pacquiao was scheduled to fight his next bout against British veteran Amir Khan, but now that financial arrangements that make that fight happen have fallen through, Pacquiao may travel to Australia in June, according to promoter Bob Arum, where the Philippines legend would face undefeated welterweight prospect Jeff Horn in what is already being called the biggest boxing event in Australian history.

 The Pacquiao vs. Khan fight had been set up for April, but a $37 million investment package that had been arranged involving financiers in the United Arab Emirates failed to come together, causing the fight itself to come off the books.